VermaAdi/CS409-Projects/README.md

 ## Project Overview

 This project involves the development of a Linux kernel module that enables the display of task information through the `/proc` filesystem based on a given process identifier (`PID`).
 The module allows users to write a `PID` to a file named `/proc/pid` and then read back the task's command name, `PID`, and current state.
-This document provides a comprehensive overview of the module's functionality, installation, and usage instructions.
+This document provides a comprehensive overview of the module's functionality, installation, usage instructions and test cases.
 The module is a collaborative effort by Aditya Verma, Liam Buck T., and Junwen Hu.

 ## Features